ITSupportClamC/clamc_yield_report/YieldCalculationIMA.md

 Where,

-1. Ending value of accrued interest of the period: LotSumOfEndBalanceBook of the tax lot on either:

-	1. the last day of the period, or
-	2. the last day the tax lot appears in the period when LotQuantity > 0.
+1. Ending value of accrued interest of the period: LotSumOfEndBalanceBook of the tax lot on the last day the tax lot appears in the period when LotQuantity > 0.

 2. Starting value of accrued interest of the period: it's either: